im-open/update-deployment-board/README.md

       - name: Update deployment board with all values provided
         id: provided
         continue-on-error: true                             # Setting to true so the job doesn't fail if updating the board fails.
-        uses: im-open/update-deployment-board@v1.0.0
+        uses: im-open/update-deployment-board@v1.0.1
         with:
-          github-token: ${{ secrets.BOT_TOKEN}}             # If a different token is used, update github-login with the corresponding account
+          github-token: ${{ secrets.BOT_TOKEN}}             # Since a different token is used, the github-login should be set to the corresponding acct
           github-login: 'my-bot'
           environment: 'QA'
           board-number: 1